frescobaldi/qpageview/docs/source/advanced.rst

 *Lazy View instantiation*: It is also possible to initialize the *ViewActions* from your settings, even if you have not yet created a View (for example, when the View is in a not yet created dock widget that is lazily instantiated).
-This way, you application's user interface already reflects the corrent settings for the yet-not-created view.
+This way, you application's user interface already reflects the correct settings for the yet-not-created view.
 Use the View.properties() static method to get an uninitialized ViewProperties object, set some defaults and then add settings read from a QSettings object.
 Finally update the state of the actions in the